It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 These aquatic turtles are a lot of fun to watch as they swim around.
 Red-eared sliders are so named because of the red markings on either side of their heads that distinguish them from other species.
 Their bodies are black with yellowish streaks down the sides of their bodies.

 They are omnivores who prefer to eat while swimming in water.
-They remain small even when they reach adulthood, reaching a maximum size of roughly 12 inches at their full maturity.
+They remain small even when they reach adulthood, reaching a maximum size of roughly 12 inches at full maturity.

-It should be noted that they are territorial by nature and have strong claws, making them unsuitable for keeping as a pet reptiles.
+It should be noted that they are territorial by nature and have strong claws, making them unsuitable for keeping as pet reptiles.